davidaramant/PashuaNetBindings/README.md

 ## Examples

 See the [Demo project](src/PashuaNetBindings.Demo/Program.cs) for some examples of all the control types.

+The demo can be run with the following command:

+`dotnet run --project src/PashuaNetBindings.Demo/PashuaNetBindings.Demo.csproj`

+## Source Code Notes

+Everything in the library is in one namespace for simplicity, however the controls are as organized in a subfolder.

+Most the control classes were created with a code generator project (`src/DataModelGenerator`).
+This is just a console app that spits out all the partial `.Generated.cs` files.

 ## Changelog